forestdb/forestdb.org/models/2025-problang-politeness.md

         weights.inf * utilities.inf - cost(utterance);
 ~~~

-This code splits the chosen utterance into two parts at the underscore ("_").
+**S2** returns a probability distribution of utterances which can best convey these information to the listener.
+This code splits the utterances into two parts at the underscore ("_").
 It then returns an object where the first part is labeled as the "utterance particle" and the second part as the main "utterance."
 This helps with visualizing the results by sorting the utterances into negated and not negated groups.

 ~~~
+var utterance_split = function (utterance){
   var utt = utterance.split("_")
   return {
     "utterance particle": utt[0], utterance: utt[1]
   }
+}

+utterance_split("not_bad")
 ~~~

 Here's **S2** all together.